 Community Education Councils give parents a powerful voice in shaping the policies and priorities of New York City Schools.
 We advise the Chancellor on a range of matters, work directly with the district superintendents, review district educational programs and make recommendations on capital improvements in order to make our public schools the best they can be.

-Interpretation will be available in Spanish, Mandarin and Arabic
+Interpretation will be available in Spanish and Mandarin

 Food and refreshments will be served